 “Very well, then.
 Since your scruples forbid, I shall go and fetch the mother and sons.
 Attend me, guards, and help me make good riddance of this chore.”

-As Lycus and the guards stormed past him, Amphitryon mused that he could add stupidity to the warlord’s list of sins.
+As Lycus and the guards stormed past him, Amphitryon mused that he could add imbecility to the warlord’s list of sins.
 For Amphitryon, Lycus’s prisoner destined for execution, had been left standing here unguarded.
 He shrugged.
-He might as well go in behind and watch the bodies fall.
+He might as well go in behind the execution party and watch their bodies fall.
 Then he heard a cry of, “Help, help,” from Lycus.
 Ah, well.
 Too late.

-In this fashion, then, Heracles rescued Thebes for the second time in the same month that he completed his twelfth and final labor.
+In this fashion, then, Heracles rescued Thebes for the second time just after he had completed his twelfth and final labor.
 He was offered the kingship of the city, but elected to pass it instead to one Laodamas, a grandson of Oedipus now grown old enough to assume the throne.
-Still disgusted with the Thebans’ failure to protect his family from the likes of Lycus, Heracles took them with him to Tiryns.
+Still disgusted with the Thebans’ failure to protect his family from the likes of Lycus, Heracles took his father, wife, and children with him to Tiryns.
 There Eurystheus, who had run out of labors and also run out of excuses for demanding new ones, grudgingly accepted that he wouldn’t be enjoying the lifetime of Hera’s divine favor he had hoped for and welcomed the hero’s family into the royal palace.
 Thus Amphitryon got to die peacefully in the land of his birth instead of violently in exile.
-Of course, Hera wasn’t pleased by these events — but then, she never was, was she?
+Of course, Hera wasn’t pleased by these events — but then, she never was pleased, was she?

 (This series's cover art is by Dorte Lassen, who hereby releases it under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)